saivishnuk/Machine-Learning-Experimentation-/README.md

 Algorithms experimented with:
 1. Linear Regression with normal equaitons
-   Linear Regression with gradient descent
+   Linear Regression with gradient descen.
    Logistic Regression with normal equations
    Logistic Regression with gradient descent